 With these advancements, vinyl printing has moved beyond the realm of blocky letters and basic clip art images, offering incredible, creative and high resolution solutions for signage of all kinds.
 When it comes to car wrapping, textured vinyl carbons, stainless steel, chrome and other embossed effects have expanded the possibilities and the services offered by companies.

 "Digital print, due to its affordability, is now being used not just to decorate vehicles for advertising purposes but for decoration alone,” he said.
 "Many more colours are now available than 20 years ago, along with wider widths; now media 1600mm wide and more is available for wraps."
 All of this means that printing professional banners, signs and wraps is now not only effortless, but inexpensive when produced with the right equipment.

-If you’d like more information on vinyl printing or want to know which large format printer will suit your requirements, please get in touch with us today – we’re always happy to help.
+If you’d like more information on vinyl printing, large vinyl cutters or want to know which large format printer will suit your requirements, please get in touch with us today – we’re always happy to help.

 We're here to help.
 Whether you're looking to get started with a large format printer or you've been in the industry for years, our team of qualified specialists are always happy to lend a hand.
 Give us a call on 0845 680 9000.